NREL/PVade/docs/index.rst

 * :ref:`Technical Reference`: Programming details on the PVade API and functions
 * :ref:`Background`: Information and research sources for fluid and structural solvers and PV topics

-New users may find it helpful to review the :ref:`Getting Started` materials first.
+New users may find it helpful to review the :ref:`User Manual` materials first.